TalanSoft/www-talansoft-com-wiki/VlkSamples/First-Person-Camera-Template.md

 ![img](https://cdn2.talansoft.com/ftp/img/first_person_camera/08_snapmenu.PNG)

-* Tags/Stats: Time to make, categories (3D, AR, Game, IoT, ...)
-* Download to Vpk presentation, playable in the Vlk Player that is installed by the Vlk installer or We3D on iOS & Android.
-* Download to Zip file with the Vlk project which can be opened in Vlk and used as a base for your own project.

 # Downloads

-- [Vpk Download](https://cdn2.talansoft.com/ftp/samples/FPS-Sample.vpk).
+- [Vpk Download](https://cdn2.talansoft.com/ftp/samples/FirstPersonCamera-Sample-V03.vpk).
 This is the exported application that you can experience on your phone with [We3D](/vlk/downloads#we3d) or desktop with [Valkyrie](/vlk/downloads#vlk).
-- [Vlk project download](https://cdn2.talansoft.com/ftp/samples/FPS-Sample.zip).
+- [Vlk project download](https://cdn2.talansoft.com/ftp/samples/FirstPersonCamera-Sample-V03.zip).
 This is the source project that you can tinker with in the [Valkyrie editor](/vlk/downloads#vlk).

 # Links